 2) One centimetre of dilation could take 10 minutes or it could take 2 hours – yet the labour could still be progressing in a healthy way.
 Doing an exam is not going to speed up your labour or change your progress, but it could end up slowing labour down and make you feel miserable in the process.

-So there are two perfect reasons why these sorts of exams should be avoided, unless there is a genuine medical need!
-It doesn’t matter what ‘number’ you are… your baby WILL come out, no matter if you’re 2 or 10!!!
+So there are two perfect reasons why these sorts of exams should be avoided, unless there is a genuine medical need or if your carer suspects your baby is malpositioned.
+It doesn’t matter what ‘number’ you are… your baby WILL come out, no matter if you’re 2 or 10 centimetres.
 You wont be pregnant forever.

 Labour does not follow any hard or fast rules and can respond to so many different factors and influences.
 However, there is evidence that a plateau in labour is very normal and healthy – instead of failure to progress, it’s very much failure to wait.

 So with that in mind, let’s see what you can do.

 Getting up and moving is a great way to encourage baby’s decent, which involves lots of shifting, wriggling and turning it’s way through your pelvis and behind your pubic bone.
 Movement on your part, especially walking and going up and down stairs, helps that shifting and moving.
 It also helps to put more pressure on the cervix to assist with dilation.
 If you can walk through a contraction, even better, but this can be a tricky feat especially later in labour!

 Some questions you (or your support people) might like to consider are: